 - User Flows: a Sankey diagram in which the width of the lines is proportional to the flow quantity.

 - Top Paths: the top 50 paths your users took after the starting event or before the ending event.
 A path is defined as any sequence of up to five events.
+Top Paths is calculated based on unique users.

 Creating Flows Reports